Dive for the Pylons and Dance in the End Zones!

 What can I expect at a Social Boston Sports flag football league?

 A premiere, FUN experience!
 Plan to arrive at the court 10-15 minutes before game time to meet up with your teammates and get ready to play in your Boston flag football league.
 Make sure you pencil us in for 48 minutes in duration with 2 twenty-four minute halves unless stated otherwise in the league details due to time/permit constraints.
-Once your game ends, the night is just beginning.
-Head to your sponsor bar for drink specials and a chance to meet everyone in your league.

 How competitive are the flag football Leagues?